Techscaler Catalyst

 What is the duration of the programme?

-Participating founders should expect to dedicate at least 8 hours per week to the accelerator and progressing their startup, and going up to an expected 16 hours per week for sprint track founders.What is the criteria for completion?
+Participating founders should expect to dedicate at least 8 hours per week to the accelerator and progressing their startup, and going up to an expected 16 hours per week for Raise track founders.What is the criteria for completion?

-Founders will be asked to attend at least 4 workshops live in order to be considered as having completed Catalyst.Do you take equity or offer funding?
+Founders will be asked to attend at least 4 sessions in order to be considered as having completed Catalyst.What if I’ve completed a Techscaler programme before?

 Catalyst has no cost or equity stake involved, funded by the Scottish Government.
 See state aid info.
 Equally, there is no funding provided by Catalyst.Will it be recorded?